 On his enrolment on 10-09-1986, he joined the office of late N.Chidamabarakrishnan, a doyen of not just of the local Bar, but of the South Travancore prior to State Re-organisation.
 His office was about a century old with a vast library and substantial work on the civil side.

 In May 1991, he was married to Priya, who was the only child to late S.Parameswaran, Advocate, Ernakulam, Kerala.
 Soon, calamity struck when Priya died in a road accident, following which Justice Seshasayee shifted his practice to the High Court of Kerala to practise under his father-in-law.
 This was between 1992-1995.

 Both his seniors moulded his attitude and sculpted his character on a plane of strong ethical fidelity and professional standards.
-Justice Seshasayee is interested to work on the first principles, for which he had had abundant opportunity under his senior late Chidambarakrishnan to acquire and strengthen his knowlege on them.
-This period of tutelage also helped him develop an ability for linear thinking and analysis.
+Justice Seshasayee is interested to work on the first principles, for which he had abundant opportunity to acquire and strengthen his knowledge on them under his senior late Chidambarakrishnan.
+This period of tutelage also helped him to develop an ability for linear thinking and analysis.
 Late Parameswaran, on the other hand, provided Justice Seshasayee enormous opportunities to sharpen his ability and skills in advocacy.

 In 1995 he returned to Nagercoil to shoulder the responsibility of continuing the legacy of his senior late Chidambarakrishnan.
 Within few years he built considerable practice on the civil side.
 He is since married to Bhagavathi alias Girija and has a son Mukunth Narayanan.